Zach213/DSWorkCES/README.md

         2. Appendix 2: Investigating duplicate experiences
         3. Appendix 3: Hard coded typo checks
         4. Appendix 4: Checking people who replied satisfied yet had preferred - what were their preferred?
-        5. Appendix 5: Using Computer Science as a case study for using the helper functions
+        5. Appendix 5: Using Computer Science as a case study for using the helper functions.
+Use it for best practices.